 Buttons/icons (for navigation, tools, etc.)

+How a design product/deliverable can be used.
 The DSD is used in the review of all of the products/deliverables of the Design and Development phases of ISD-ADDIE.
 Most storyboards have a place where the type of screen, interaction, and/or evaluation, usually identified by different types of codes, may be entered.
 The detailed explanations of the codes are provided in the DSD.
 The identifying codes are displayed in the storyboards.
 Once you commit the different types of codes to memory, you’ll have a quick, ready reference at a glance that identifies what was intended for the completed, fully enabled courseware.